SyncfusionExamples/WPF-PDFViewer-Examples/PDF-to-image/.NET/PDFPage-to-Image/PDFPage-to-Image/Readme.md

-# Create or Generate images from PDF in ASP.NET Core
+# Create or Generate images from PDF in .NET application

+This Syncfusion® PDF to image converter library allows converting PDF documents to images without opening the document.Plaese refer [PdfToImageConverter](https://help.syncfusion.com/document-processing/pdf/conversions/pdf-to-image/net/convert-pdf-to-image) documentation.

-## Steps to create images from PDF in ASP.NET Core
+## Steps to create images from PDF in .NET application

 Step 1: Create a new .NET Console application.